 The Normal Physical and Mental Symptoms of Grief

 Following the death of a loved one, people experience physical symptoms along with the mental and emotional heartache.
 These changes can last days, months or years.
-Here are some of the more common symptoms, which are considered normal:
+Here are some of the common, normal symptoms of grief:

 - Dizziness and shortness of breath; tightening in the throat or chest.